Session List

 Data Science

-Data Collection & Cleaning
+Research Data Collection & Surveys With REDCap

-Open Access: How to Make Your Publications Open
+Open Access: How To Make Your Publications Open

 Open Access to publications and other research outputs ensures you get maximum exposure and recognition for your work.
 Open publications are viewed, downloaded, and cited at higher rates than closed publications.
 There are free ways to make your work open regardless of where you publish, so you don't have to publish in OA journals or pay steep publication fees to enjoy the benefits of OA.
 In this one-hour workshop you'll learn how to make your publications open for free while respecting copyright and publisher agreements.